 QFX format does not have the category.
 If you need to import the category, use QIF format.

-To import under other account, enter different account ID before saving the QFX file.
+To import under another account, enter a different account ID before saving the QFX file.

 When you will import this QFX file for the first time, Quicken will ask to select the account during import.